Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter

-For a small anisotropy in the attractor point and for a weak interaction between the dark components, the parameters are set to be $\lambda = 0.17$ and $\mu = 10^{-15}$, respectively.
-Although the attractive behavior of (\emph{DE-2}) is assured by the values of the parameters, the expansion history can correspond to non-viable cosmologies depending on the chosen initial conditions, for example, one where the matter dominated epoch lasts few e-folds leaving not enough time for the structure formation process.
-In upper Fig. \ref{Expansion history}, we plot the dynamical evolution of the density parameters $\Omega_r$, $\Omega_m$, $\Omega_{\text{DE}}$, and the equations of state $w_{\text{eff}}$ and $w_{\text{DE}}$ obtained from the numerical solutions of Eqs. (\ref{z eq})-(\ref{r eq}).
-We see qualitatively that a correct expansion history is reproduced with the initial conditions in Eq. \eqref{init cond}.
+In Fig.~\ref{Fig: Expansion History}, we illustrate the dynamical evolution of the density parameters $\Omega_r$, $\Omega_m$, $\Omega_{\text{DE}}$, and the equations of state $w_{\text{eff}}$ and $w_{\text{DE}}$ derived from the numerical solutions of Eqs.~\eqref{Eq: z Eq}-\eqref{Eq: r Eq}.
+We observe qualitatively that the correct expansion history is reproduced with the initial conditions specified in Eq.\eqref{Eq: Init Cond}.